Event photos for LinkedIn – how to get images that work

 • Use in slides and newsletters

-Selected images can be delivered the same day so you can post while the event is still live.
+Selected images can be delivered on the same day, so you can post while the event is still relevant.
 The rest are typically delivered the next business day.
-All images are delivered edited and ready to use - no watermarks or restrictions.
+All images are delivered edited and ready to use – without watermarks or restrictions.

 Lasse Lundberg Andreasen